Growth Trends for Related Jobs

 To obtain employment as a construction field manager, a candidate must possess a four year degree at minimum.
 Employers typically request that a bachelor's degree be within engineering, construction science or a related field of study.
 Additionally, because this is a managerial role, candidates should possess a minimum of 10 years of professional experience within the industry, preferably managing a project, and/or overseeing others.

-In 2009, Salary.com stated that the average annual income for construction field manager working in the United States of America is $83,277.
-Additionally, the United States Bureau of Labor Statistics estimates that through the year 2016, "employment of construction managers is projected to increase by 16 percent."
+In 2020, the United States Bureau of Labor Statistics (BLS) stated that the average annual income for construction field manager working in the United States of America is $97,180.
+Additionally, the BLS estimates that through the year 2028, "employment of construction managers is projected to increase by 10 percent."
 This is anticipated as a result of growing activity within the construction industry.